Finally! A chance to be as fancy as I’ve always pretended to be! Yet, even in all that excitement, I could hardly hide what I was feeling.

 She was right: I was working really hard at this God thing.
 When did God become just another item to tick off in my favorite productivity app?
 When did believing become so taxing?

 I had created so much noise for myself that I missed God continually whispering, “Be still.
 That’s all you have to do.
 You can still be cynical.
-You can still be angry.
-You can still be lost.
+You can still be angry, and you can still be lost.
 Don’t try to fix it.
 Just know that I’m here and that that’s enough.”

 I sat back in my chair, aware that I had relaxed my fists.
 I hadn’t noticed they were clenched.